HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

-Everyone is vying for the highest ranking possible and that’s often done by getting the best players possible.
-But with a limited budget, you can’t always have the cream of the crop on your team.
+You see, millions are battling for the highest rank possible every single season and that’s often achieved by having the best available players in your team.
+But a limited budget means you can’t always have the cream of the crop on your team.

 FPL managers have to be smart and find hidden gems, bargain buys and unfancied players who will give them the edge over their competitors.
-These footballers tend to be forgotten by everyone else, but remembered and immortalised as cult heroes among the FPL community.
-We’ve reminisced and come up with some of the best ever.
+These footballers tend to be forgotten by everyone else, but remembered and immortalised as fantasy legends among the FPL community.

 Michu